QF 3-inch 20 cwt: Design and development

-The 3-inch 20 cwt gun was superseded by the QF 3.7 in AA gun from 1938 onwards, but numbers of various Marks remained in service throughout World War II.
+The 3-inch 20 cwt gun was superseded by the QF 3.7 in AA gun from 1938 but numbers of various Marks remained in service throughout World War II.
 In Naval use it was being replaced in the 1920s by the QF 4 in Mk V on HA (high-angle) mounting.

 Combat use

 World War I

 Britain entered World War I with no anti-aircraft artillery.
 When war broke out and Germany occupied Belgium and North-east France, it was realised that key installations in England could be attacked by air.
 As a result, a search for suitable anti-aircraft guns began.
 The Navy provided the initial 3 in guns from its warships, approximately 18 by December 1914, for the defence of key installations in Britain, manned by RNVR crews, until the new specialised anti-aircraft version began production and entered service.
 It was from then onwards operated by Royal Garrison Artillery crews, with drivers and crew for motor lorries provided by the Army Service Corps.
 However, the Mobile Anti-Aircraft Brigade based at Kenwood Barracks in London, continued to be manned by the RNVR, although under the operational control of the Army.

 Other earlier anti-aircraft guns based on the existing 13-pounder and 18-pounder guns proved inadequate, apart from the QF 13-pounder 9 cwt but even that could not reach high altitudes and fired a fairly light shell.
 The 3-inch 20 cwt with its powerful and stable in flight, 16 lb shell and fairly high altitude was well suited to defending the United Kingdom against high-altitude Zeppelins and bombers.
 The 16-pound shell took 9.2 seconds to reach 5000 ft at 25 degrees from horizontal, 13.7 seconds to reach 10000 ft at 40 degrees, 18.8 seconds to reach 15000 ft at 55 degrees.
 This means that the gun team had to calculate where the target would be 9 to 18 seconds ahead, determine the deflection and set the correct fuze length, load, aim and fire accordingly.
 Deflection was calculated mechanically and graphically using an optical height & rangefinder to provide data for the two piece Wilson-Dalby 'predictor', with the fuze length read off a scale mounted on the gun.